zulip/zulip/README.dev.md

   sudo apt-get install vagrant lxc lxc-templates cgroup-lite redir vagrant plugin install vagrant-lxc
   ```
+  You may want to [configure sudo to be passwordless when using Vagrant LXC][avoiding-sudo].

 * If your host is Ubuntu 14.04, you will need to [download a newer
   version of Vagrant][vagrant-dl], and then do the following: